- Lukas Engelmann

 - The Emergence of the Model Epidemic: Tracing the emergence of stochastic modelling to reconstruct the development and historical stabilization of epidemic standard-models.

 Topics interested in supervising

-- History and sociology of Biomedicine - History of Epidemics and Epidemiology - Social and cultural dimensions of Plague, AIDS, Zika, and AMR - History of Sexuality - Medicine and Theory
+- History and Sociology of Biomedicine - History of Epidemics and Epidemiology - Social and cultural dimensions of Plague, AIDS, Zika, AMR and Covid-19 - History of Sexuality - Medicine and Theory

 If you are interested in being supervised by Lukas Engelmann, please see the links below for more information: